frappe/press/press/www/internal/servers/database-failover.md

 1. On Secondary Database Server Click on **Actions > Trigger Failover**

- This doesn't require primary Database Server to be online.
+ This doesn't require the primary Database Server to be online.

  ![Setup Replication](/assets/press/images/internal/servers/database-failover/database-server-actions-failover.png)